ni/nimi-python/docs/nidigital/class.rst

-            :type file_paths: str or iterable of str
+            :type file_paths: str or basic sequence of str

 unlock
 ------